Manage Disinfectant Residuals

 In certain situations however (and for various reasons), disinfectant residuals provided by the city are simply inadequate.
 When this occurs, supplemental disinfectant injection may be required on-site.

 Water Control has the knowledge, and the equipment, to provide for the injection of free-chlorine (sodium hypochlorite), chlorine dioxide, and monochloramine.
 The preferred method is monochloramine, due to its ability to penetrate biofilms and provide a longer-lasting residual.
 In some cases, free chlorine from the municipality can be transformed into monochloramine via an ammonium chloride injection.

 Our injection systems feature fixed and variable speed pumping, BAS connectability, residual concentration monitoring, and chemical replenishment programs (monochloramine only).

+Need help with Legionella control in a hot water system?
 Click the Rep Locator in the side bar to locate a local Water Control representative.

 To get started, fill out our High-Capacity Ultrafiltration System Design Questionnaire.
 Once submitted, our team will arrange everything.